johnpooler/project-jdbc-final/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 Acknowledgments
-Chris perrins help me greatly, along with code reference from https://github.com/christophperrins/ims-demo.
+Chris Perrins help me greatly, along with code reference from https://github.com/christophperrins/ims-demo.